Soartex-Modded/Resource-Wrangler/README.md

 3. pip3 install -e .

 ## How to use
-Type `resource_manage [pipeline_name]` from the terminal to invoke the specified pipeline.
+Type `wrangle_resource [pipeline_name]` from the terminal to invoke the specified pipeline.

-For example, a useful pipeline is `resource_manage 1.7_dev_soartex`, which starts a watcher to maintain a resource pack with edits to patches.
+For example, a useful pipeline is `wrangle_resource 1.7_dev_soartex`, which starts a watcher to maintain a resource pack with edits to patches.
 F3+T from any linked game instances.
 You may want to edit the links in the `resources.toml` to symlink the maintained pack into your minecraft instance.